REPORTING STUDENT ABSENCE

 - Gets your day off to a good start and puts you in a positive frame of mind, so that you can maximise your learning opportunities.

 - Sets positive patterns for the future.
-You can't expect to keep a job if you're always coming in late;
+You can not expect to keep a job if you're always coming in late;

-- Leads to a good attendance record and means you don’t miss any morning notices;
+- Leads to a good attendance record and means you do not miss any morning notices;

-- Leads to better achievement because you attend the WHOLE of all of your classes;
+- Leads to better achievement because you attend all of your classes;

 - Leads to understanding that school is important and education is valuable;

 - Helps you develop a sense of responsibility for yourself and towards others and is a sign of good character;

 - Is respectful to your teacher and to your classmates and builds good habits for later in life when your employer pays you to be on time;

 - Allows students to build positive relationships with their form tutor and subject teachers who will support them on their educational journey.

 Research shows that attendance and punctuality are the single most important factors in school success.